 53. The board of directors should seek to present the annual accounts to the General Shareholders' Meeting without reservations or qualifications in the audit report.
-Should such reservations or qualifications exist, both the Chairman of the Audit Committee and the auditors should give a clear account to shareholders of their scope and content.
+Should such reservations or qualifications exist, both the Chairman of the Audit Committee and the auditors should give a clear account of their scope and content to shareholders.

-54. The majority of nomination committee members - or nomination and remuneration committee members as the case may be - should be independent directors.
+54. The majority of Appointments Committee members - or Appointments and remuneration committee members as the case may be - should be independent directors.

-- 55. The nomination committee should have the following functions in addition to those stated in earlier recommendations: - a) Evaluate the balance of skills, knowledge and experience on the board, define the roles and capabilities required of the candidates to fill each vacancy, and decide the time and dedication necessary for them to properly perform their duties. - b) Examine or organise, in appropriate form, the succession of the chairman and chief executive, making recommendations to the board so the handover proceeds in a planned and orderly manner. - c) Report on the senior officer appointments and removals which the chief executive proposes to the board. - d) Report to the board on the gender diversity issues discussed in recommendation 14 of this code.
+- 55. The Appointments Committee should have the following functions in addition to those stated in earlier recommendations: - a) Evaluate the balance of skills, knowledge and experience on the board, define the roles and capabilities required of the candidates to fill each vacancy, and decide on the time and dedication necessary for them to properly perform their duties. - b) Appropriately examine or organise the succession of the chairman and chief executive, making recommendations to the board so the handover proceeds in a planned and orderly manner. - c) Report on the senior officer appointments and removals which the chief executive proposes to the board. - d) Report to the board on the gender diversity issues discussed in recommendation 14 of this code.

-56. The nomination committee should consult with the company's chairman and chief executive, especially on matters relating to executive directors.
+56. The Appointments Committee should consult with the company's chairman and chief executive, especially on matters relating to executive directors.

-Any board member may suggest directorship candidates to the nomination committee for its consideration.
+Any board member may suggest directorship candidates to the Appointments Committee for its consideration.

-- 57. The remuneration committee should have the following functions in addition to those stated in earlier recommendations: - a) Make proposals to the board of directors regarding: - i) The remuneration policy for directors and senior officers; - ii) The individual remuneration and other contractual conditions of executive directors; - iii) The standard conditions for senior officer employment contracts. - b) Oversee compliance with the remuneration policy set by the company.
+- 57. The remuneration committee should have the following functions in addition to those stated in earlier recommendations: - a) Make proposals to the board of directors regarding the following: - i) The remuneration policy for directors and senior officers; - ii) The individual remuneration and other contractual conditions of executive directors; - iii) The standard conditions for senior officer employment contracts. - b) Oversee compliance with the remuneration policy set by the company.

-58. The remuneration committee should consult with the chairman and chief executive, especially on matters relating to executive directors and senior officers.
+58. The remuneration committee should hold consultations with the chairman and chief executive, especially on matters relating to executive directors and senior officers.